-Bette Midler, Catriona and Charlotte was also a privilege that CatWalk founder Catriona made the trek to support our cohort.
+was also a privilege that CatWalk founder Catriona made the trek to support our cohort.
 We were ready.
 Arriving in the Big Apple at the start of Marathon Week, Warwick and I were blessed with unbelievably balmy fall conditions, with Central Park a riot of autumn colour.
 Ominous signs in the weather forecast for Sunday were put to one side.
 Wind?
 What Wellingtonian worth their salt couldn't cope with a gentle breeze?
 Famous last words, but more on that to come.
-Staying apart from the other CatWalkers, but grateful for the The Divine Miss M really is that.
-Divine.
-A generosity of spirit and infectious enthusiasm were both evident as she came by our table to meet Cat.
-Philanthropy in America is rightly esteemed and Bette leads by example, raising millions of dollars each year (including a quarter million at this event alone) to beautify parks and open spaces in challenged communities.
-Another privilege -to see giving at its best.
+Staying apart from the other CatWalkers, but grateful for the Charlotte and Warwick Gendall to see giving at its best.

 I was also honoured to meet our hostess and took the opportunity to tell her she would be the "wind beneath my wings" during the marathon.
 Even by my standards it was a pretty lame joke but Bette is nothing if not a good sport and responded with a high five to send me on my way, ecstatic.
 The night wrapped with a set from R and B legends Earth Wind and Fire.
 Time for bed -- it was a Halloween after all, and the pumpkin coach (yellow cab) awaited.